markito/markito/README.md

 # About me 📃

 **William Markito Oliveira** is an energetic and passionate technical Product Manager with expertise in software engineering and distributed systems.
-He leads a group of product managers working on innovative and emerging technologies, from inception to market, acting as a proxy for customers, business units and engineering teams.
+He leads a group of product managers working on innovative and emerging technologies, from inception to market, acting as a proxy for customers, business units, and engineering teams.

 With proven success in global and distributed organizations, building high-performance teams and successful products, identifying and assessing needs for building new products, and managing product portfolios.
 He has experience in establishing internal and external partnerships delivering high-value outcomes.
 Engaged in open source by fostering communities, governance and looking forward to embracing new technologies and paradigms with a focus on distributed systems.
 Speaker at multiple software conferences and co-author of a few books on the field.

-Currently focused on the intersection between serverless, cloud computing and Kubernetes, looking forward to apply AI/ML concepts whenever possible.
+Currently focused on the intersection between serverless, cloud computing, and Kubernetes, looking forward to applying AI/ML concepts whenever possible.

 ## For more information 📫💬